Rule of Law

 National Shooting Sports Foundation, Inc. v.
 James

 In National Shooting Sports Foundation v.
-James, the United States Court of Appeals for the Second Circuit is considering whether a New York gun regulation violates the Constitution’s Commerce Clause.
+James, the United States Court of Appeals for the Second Circuit considered whether a New York gun regulation violates the Constitution’s Commerce Clause.

 Case Summary